Marilyn Wood: Celebrations choreography

-Wood's process often began with use of environmental scores to involve the creativity of the local community of participating artists into initial ideas of the site design.
+Wood's process often began with use of environmental scores to involve the creativity of local community artists participating in the initial ideas of the site design.
 This process was highlighted in "Citysenses," a show that ran for three weeks in 1969 at the Museum of Contemporary Crafts in New York City.
-Her resulting choreography typically encapsulated all aspects of the site with a focus on the physical access of a large audience, often from many directions.
-The piece orchestrates local performing groups simultaneously at all entry points as the audience's arrival experience.
-The choreography includes dance sequences on rooftops, windows, fountains, plazas, parks, and waterfronts.
-There is also original music, soundscapes, fire and sky sculpture, inflatable forms, site-generated films and video, daytime and nighttime fireworks.
-The design of the event features deliberate choreographic gestures to move the attention of the audience to one aspect of the site to another.
-The transition into the finale initiates the audience into dancing and sharing energy in the street.
+Her resulting choreography typically brought together all aspects of the site with a focus on giving the large audience physical access to the site, often from many directions.
+As the audience arrived, local groups performed simultaneously at all the entry points.
+The choreography included dance sequences on rooftops, in windows, fountains, plazas, parks, and waterfronts.
+A variety of sensory experiences contributed to the work, including original music, soundscapes, fire and sky sculpture, inflatable forms, site-generated films and video, and fireworks at both daytime and at night.
+The design of the event featured deliberate choreographic gestures to move the attention of the audience to one aspect of the site to another.
+In the finale, the audience joined the dancing and shared the energy of the event in the streets.